raja045/Email-Spam-Detection-Using-Logistic-Regression/README.md

 jupyter notebook

 ```
-- open the notebook " SpamDetection.ipynb ".
+- Open `SpamDetection.ipynb` and run the cells sequentially.